(Download my FREE eBook ‘The Basics of Investing in the Stock Market of Nepal’.)

-- If the market gains/declines by 6% at any point, the trading will be halted for the rest of the day and the market will be closed instantly.
+- And, if the market gains/declines by 6% at any point, the trading will be halted for the rest of the day and the market will be closed instantly.

 Price Range applies to individual companies listed in NEPSE.
 The circuit breaker for individual companies applies at a 10% price movement upward or downward.
 The trading will be halted for the company’s stock at a price higher or lower than 10% of the last traded price.

 10. Fees, Commissions, and Tax

 Investors have to pay certain fees and commissions to brokers and regulatory bodies when trading shares.
 Below are the details.

 - Broker commission: 0.4% to 0.6% per transaction amount (Update: It has been reduced to 0.27% to 0.40%)

 - SEBON fee: 0.015% of the transaction amount

 - Capital Gain Tax (CGT) for individual investors: (Updated: July 16, 2021)

 - 7.5% of Net Profit with a holding period of fewer than 365 days